ibm-cloud-docs/openwhisk/about.md

 Now the Controller verifies who you are (*Authentication*) and whether you have the required privileges to do what you want to do with that entity (*Authorization*).
 The credentials that are included in the request are verified against the so-called **subjects** database in a **CouchDB** instance.

-In this case, the controller checks to see that you exist in the OpenWhisk database and determines if you have the necessary privilege to invoke the action `myAction`, which is assumed to be an action in a namespace that you own.
+In this case, the controller checks to see that you exist in the Functions database and determines if you have the necessary privilege to invoke the action `myAction`, which is assumed to be an action in a namespace that you own.
 Thus, you have the authorization to invoke the action.

 As everything is sound, the gate opens for the next stage of processing.